kmrollins/MSDS6306-CaseStudy1/Codebook.md

 * Create table with state and number of breweries (using kable) Table 1.
 * Define color gradient gg plot geom bar for statewise number of breweries (Figure 1) The table shows the number of breweries, categorized by states in the U.S. (plus District of Columbia) in descending order from highest to lowest.
+Figure 1 - shows number of breweries by state.
 #### Merge beer and breweries data

 The two datasets were merged into one composite dataset.
 They can be combined because each beer is brewed at,or at least associated with, a particular brewery.Since they have a common id in brewery id that acts as a link between the two datasets.